Facing

 The

-and are followed by every warrior
+and were followed by every warrior.

 Lion